 How to Properly Store and Display a Flag in a Wood Case

-Q: Several years ago, my aunts gave me my grandfather’s 1948 casket flag, pre-statehood of Alaska and Hawaii.
+Woodworking Question - Several years ago, my aunts gave me my grandfather’s 1948 casket flag.
 I’ve wanted to build a display box for the flag since then; however, I understand that certain woods and finishes are acidic and may not be archive friendly.
 Do you know which wood and finish would be safest to use to make an archival display box for this flag?
 Also, I’d like to place glass in the front so that the exposed portion of the flag doesn’t fade.
 Do you have any suggestions about what would be best to use for this type of protect?